itsDasji/OpenAI_GPT3_Assistant/README.md

-# OpenAI_GPT3_Assistant
+# AI Assistant
-An assistant powered by OpenAI ChatGPT3
+An AI assistant powered by OpenAI ChatGPT3